LenaM777/todo-app/README.md

 A simple, intuitive, and responsive to-do list application built with React.
 Manage your daily tasks, mark them as complete, and stay organized!

-### Built with

-- React – library for building user interfaces
-- Vite – for fast project setup and development server
-- JavaScript / HTML / CSS – standard web technologies
-- react-icons – icon library used for UI elements

 ### Screenshot

 ![Screenshot of the To-Do App](public/screenshot.png)